chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 ## Intro

-This tutorial will demonstrate using Roles Based Access Control Claims of a JSON Web Token (JWT) to access Oracle REST Data Services (ORDS) protected resources (i.e. API endpoints).
+This tutorial will demonstrate using Roles-Based Access Control Claims of a JSON Web Token (JWT) to access Oracle REST Data Services (ORDS) protected resources (i.e., API endpoints).

-We rely on Oracle Identity and Access Management (OCI IAM) JSON Web Tokens (JWTs) in his tutorial.
-Other third party Identity Providers may differ in their workflows, but there is likely to be overlap and valuable information contained here.
+In his tutorial, we rely on Oracle Identity and Access Management (OCI IAM) JSON Web Tokens (JWTs).
+Other third-party Identity Providers may differ in their workflows, but there is likely to be overlap and valuable information contained here.

 This tutorial provides steps for testing and experimenting with two different use cases:

-- an API testing tool example (in this example we use Insomnia; an alternative to Postman)
+- an API testing tool example (in this example, we use Insomnia, an alternative to Postman)
-- a sample JavaScript single page web application (using Node.js and Express.js)
+- a sample JavaScript single-page web application (using Node.js and Express.js)

-ORDS JWT Profiles can be Scope Based, or Role Based.
-This tutorial demonstrates using an Integrated Application's Groups, and users therein, as the basis for Roles-Based Access.
-You may optionally use custom User Attributes as the basis for your custom claims; but this is outside the scope of this tutorial.
+ORDS JWT Profiles can be scope-based or role-based.
+This tutorial demonstrates using an Integrated Application's Groups and users therein as the basis for Role-Based Access.
+You may optionally use custom User Attributes as the basis for your custom claims, but this is outside the scope of this tutorial.

 Helpful resources are provided at the end of this tutorial.